Swansea Vale Railway: South Wales Railway

-The Swansea Valley Railway Bill was passed in Parliament on 2 July 1847, but with the condition that it could not be sold on to the South Wales Railway until at last half of the authorised capital had been raised and expended on construction.
+The Swansea Valley Railway Act 1847 (10 & 11 Vict. c. ci) was passed in Parliament on 2 July 1847, but with the condition that it could not be sold on to the South Wales Railway until at last half of the authorised capital had been raised and expended on construction.
 As there was no intention to raise capital or construct anything, this resulted in a stalemate.